-Detect read before write: Detect when a data store is read from before written to within a given time step
+Detect read before write: Detect when a data store is read from before written.

-Detect write after read: Detect when a data store is written to after being read from within a given time step
+Detect write after read: Detect when a data store is written.

-Detect write after write: Detect when a data store is written to multiple times within a given time step
+Detect write after write: Detect when a data store is written.

 These diagnostics appear in the Model Configuration Parameters > Diagnostics > Data Validity > Data Store Memory Block pane, where each can have one of the following values: